Indsyra/data_engineering_rampup/AZ900_Azure_Fundamentals/README.md

 Cloud model: consumption based : pay based on immediate usage, low usage = low costs, can increase resources if needed

 Exam tips :
-1. The cloud is on-de,and delivery of compute services over the internet Flexibility is the key advantage
+1. The cloud is on-demand delivery of compute services over the internet Flexibility is the key advantage
 2. Ongoing, foundational topic separation of responsibility between vendor and customr